 According to the Official Special Olympics Sports Rules, athletes are to participate honestly and with maximum effort in all preliminary trials and/or finals.
-The Honest Effort Rule may be followed unless occasional circumstances warrant exceptions as determined by the Area Director at area competitions/Sport Venue Director at state competitions.
+The Honest Effort Rule may be followed unless occasional circumstances warrant exceptions as determined by the Event Director at the competitions.